asyncapi/website/content/blog/asyncapiathacktoberfest.md

 Trust me when I write that we are a welcoming community.
 Don't be afraid that you will waste our time.
 If we would think about it this way, we would not even join the Hacktoberfest.

 Still not sure if you can make it?
 Don't worry.
-We want to host office hours throughout the event, 2x a week, 1h long, and different timezones.
+We want to host office hours throughout the event, 2x a week, 1h long, and different time zones.
 You can join whenever you want and ask us anything, or do pair programming with us.
 We start with the first meeting on [Tuesday 6th, 8AM UTC](https://calendar.google.com/calendar/u/0?cid=dGJyYmZxNGRlNWJjbmd0OG9rdmV2NGxzdGtAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) and then on the following days:

 - Tuesday 6th, 8AM UTC
 - Thursday 8th, 4PM UTC